 Climate tech, whether it’s renewable energy or cell-cultured protein, only makes a difference at scale, and scale is fast becoming the biggest challenge of all.
 Funding is widely available for early-stage ventures but relatively scarce for the first-of-a-kind (FOAK) plants and facilities that demonstrate scalability before commercialization.

-The SOSV Climate Tech Summit (Sept 26-27 / free & virtual / register now) will host a panel of FOAK backers.
+The SOSV Climate Tech Summit (Sept 26-27 / free & virtual) hosted a panel of FOAK backers.
 Why did they get into this niche, and what do they look for—or avoid—in potential investments?

 FOAK funding is hard to come by because the checks are too large and returns too low for VCs, while the risk is too high for project finance investors and banks, which prefer proven tech and predictable revenue streams.
 FOAK specialists seek to mitigate the risks associated with scaling pre-revenue, capital-intensive technology.

-Kim Zou, co-founder and CEO of CTVC, will moderate the discussion.
+Kim Zou, co-founder and CEO of CTVC, moderated the discussion.

 Can these organizations help climate tech founders—and the planet—avoid getting FOAKed over?